trungtrananh/fit-check/README.md

 3. **Choose Outfit** → Select clothing from wardrobe
 4. **Virtual Try-On** → AI applies the outfit to your model
 5. **Change Poses** → View from different angles
-6. **Need More?** → Buy credits when you run out
+6. **Need More?** → Redeem credit codes to add credits

 ## 🔒 Security

 - ✅ No user authentication required
 - ✅ Credits tracked with verified tokens
 - ✅ API keys secured on server-side
-- ✅ Stripe handles all payment processing
+- ✅ Simple credit code system (no payment gateway)
-- ✅ PCI DSS compliant

 ## 📝 API Endpoints